samuelgr/Hookshot/DEVELOPERS.md

 If loading HookshotDll dynamically at runtime, do not define the preprocessor symbol `HOOKSHOT_LINK_WITH_LIBRARY`.
 Instead, make use of the `Hookshot::TLibraryInitializeProc` type definition to create a function pointer.
 Save to that function pointer the result of a call to `GetProcAddress` using the string constant `Hookshot::kLibraryInitializeProcName` as the procedure name parameter.

-When HookshotDll is loaded as a library, it does not attempt to load any hook modules or load any injected DLLs, and it does not attempt to inject itself into child processes.
+When HookshotDll is loaded as a library, it does not attempt to load any hook modules or injected DLLs, and it does not attempt to inject itself into child processes.
 HookshotDll still looks for and attempts to read a configuration file, but the only setting it applies from the configuraition file is `LogLevel`.